kdang0/OthelloAI/README.md

 Please look for information online about Othello and its rules.
 A good website to play the game and learn about the Othello rules is:  https://www.eothello.com/Links to an external site..
 See 'How to play Othello" on that page.
 Their website states: "We recommend Brian Rose's book "Othello: a minute to learn... a lifetime to master"Links to an external site..
 Brian is the 2001 World Othello Champion and his is the most comprehensive book on Othello strategy ever published in English. "

-# Live Demo of our Othello program playing against another team's Othello program
+# Live Demo

+Our Othello program playing against another team's Othello program

 https://user-images.githubusercontent.com/73298064/198175083-d9bdd959-652b-4f6f-baba-0d4cd0f428fd.mp4